Whanganui is currently at Orange. For information about COVID-19 in New Zealand, please visit:

 For more information about council services under the traffic lights (COVID-19 Protection Framework) please visit our COVID-19 page:

-Whanganui District Council is a territorial authority (local government) which operates in the Whanganui District.
+Whanganui District Council is a territorial authority (local government) servicing the Whanganui District.

 The Local Government Act 2002 states that the purpose of local government is to:

 Twelve elected members (Councillors) and a Mayor are elected every three years by voters in the Whanganui District to represent them.
 The elected members employ a Chief Executive to run the everyday business of the council.
 Our Chief Executive is Kym Fell.

 Some of the services the Whanganui District Council provides include: